 5. Don't Worry

-When learning how to make dogs get along, many pet owners become stressed about the future.
-If the dogs have a scuffle, don't worry about the next fight.
-Don't think about what will happen next.
+When pet owners are just learning how to make dogs get along, many of them become stressed about the future relationship between the two dogs.
+But if the dogs have a scuffle, don't worry about the next fight.
+Don't think about what will happen next at this point just yet.

 6. Burn Some Energy